 1.The Green Card

-If the derivative beneficiaries of an I-130 Petition who are eligible for a Green Card were not in the U.S. to adjust status, they are still eligible to obtain a Green Card or “follow to join”.
+If the derivative beneficiaries of an I-130 Petition were not in the U.S. and could not file Adjustment of Status, they are still eligible to obtain a Green Card by a process called “follow to join”.
 The primary beneficiary will need to submit Form I-824, Application for Action on an Approval Application or Petition upon receipt of the Green Card (in some instances, it can be submitted at the AOS interview) so that USCIS can inform the National Visa Center to process the Green Card applications of the derivative beneficiaries.

 4.Removal of Conditions

-Spouses of U.S. Citizens or legal permanent residents who obtain immigrant visas through the I-130 process are given “conditional resident” status if their marriage was less than 2 years old on the date of the issuance of permanent residence (the date they entered the U.S.).
-The same is also true for step-children of the U.S. Citizen or legal permanent resident.
+Spouses of U.S. Citizens or legal permanent residents who obtain immigrant visas through the I-130 process are given “conditional resident” status if their marriage was less than 2 years old on the date of the issuance of permanent residence (the date the AOS was approved).
 These individuals receive a Green Card that is only valid for 2 years.
 In the 90 days preceding the expiration of the Green Card, these individuals must apply to “Remove the Conditions.”
 To learn more about Removal of Conditions please click here.

 Most LPR’s can apply for U.S. Citizenship after 5 years.
 Those married to U.S. Citizens can apply after only 3 years.
 For more information on how to become a naturalized U.S. Citizen, please click here.

-The Adjustment of Status process allows eligible foreign national relatives of U.S. Citizens and Green Card holders, who are physically present in the U.S., to obtain a Green Card without having to return to their home country to complete Immigrant Visa processing outside the U.S. While many can be reunited with their U.S. relatives in a matter of months, the process can be quite complicated and can actually keep families separated for very long if the right steps are not taken during the I-130 or Adjustment of Status process.
+The Adjustment of Status process allows eligible relatives of U.S. Citizens and LPR’S, who are physically present in the U.S., to obtain a Green Card without having to return to their home country to complete Immigrant Visa processing.
+While many can be reunited with their U.S. relatives in a matter of months, the process can be quite complicated and can actually keep families separated for very long if the right steps are not taken.

 VisaPro attorneys successfully help U.S. Citizens, Green Card holders, and their foreign national relatives through the I-130 and Adjustment of Status process.